dzcpy/transliteration/README.md

 # Transliteration

 Transliteration module for node.js.
-Transliterate unicode characters into latin ones.
-Supports all common unicode characters including CJK.
+It can be used to transliterate unicode text into corresponding ascii characters, with support of nearly every commong languages including CJK (Chinese, Japanese and Korean).

 ## Install